 In fact, the real driver may not be the ROI but just keeping up with customer and regulatory needs.

-The reality is that if the ROI is some sort of fuzzy “feel good” or “customer experience” story without any strong numbers most businesses won’t invest in these types of problems.
+If the ROI is some sort of fuzzy “feel good” or “customer experience” story without strong numbers most businesses won’t invest in these types of problems.
 In this example, if all of the major banks in a country (such as Britain or Canada) decide that “instant payments” don’t have a positive ROI they will all choose to not build that capability since it isn’t “worth it”.
 If they do choose to build it it will be based on a “loss aversion” or “cost reduction” ROI and it will likely be built at a high cost and with a high transaction cost (which will obviously be passed on to the customer).

-Smaller entities and non-banks might notice that and decide that without their legacy systems and complexity that they can actually offer instant payments in a completely new and unique way for a fraction of the cost and actually have a revenue positive ROI for that service at a fraction of the service cost that the big banks can offer their solutions leaving the banks in a position where they need to either accept a loss on each transaction or try to justify their higher costs on some basis to their customers.
+Smaller entities and non-banks might notice that and decide that without their legacy and complexity that they can offer instant payments in a completely new and unique way for a fraction of the cost.
+This non-bank service would have a revenue positive ROI for that service at a fraction of the service cost that the big banks could offer their solutions.
+The banks would be left in a position where they need to accept a loss on each transaction or justify their higher cost on some basis to their customers.

-This “real ROI driver” that was noted in the article is exactly the foundation of disruption that Clayton Christensen noted in his Innovator’s Dilemma and the approaches that the big banks are taking (avoid the issue or develop expensive solutions within the existing complexity) are exactly the behaviours that other smart organizations (Kodak, IBM, etc) have taken in the past only to find themselves on the outside of their old industry looking in.
+This “real ROI driver” that was noted in the article is exactly the foundation of disruption that Clayton Christensen noted in his Innovator’s Dilemma.
+The approaches that the big banks are taking (avoid the issue or develop expensive solutions within the existing complexity) are exactly the behaviours that other smart organizations (Kodak, IBM, etc) have taken in the past only to find themselves on the outside of their old industry looking in.

-Banking is an industry that looks more and more like those other industries from the past that have been disrupted by these types of forces every day.
-The core products of banks have become commodity products and there is very little to differentiate any of the banks from each other in real terms.
+Banking is an industry that looks more and more like other industries from the past that have been disrupted by these ideas.
+Core banking products have become a commodity and there is very little to differentiate any of the banks from each other.
 Everyone has the same mix of products (savings, chequing, lending, investments etc) which look almost identical.
 Everyone offers those products through a mix of channels (branch, mobile, online, etc) which look largely the same.
 Everyone claims to be the most helpful, best customer service, most convenient, etc.

-But if everyone is the best then nobody is… and I think if you’re honest with yourself there isn’t much to differentiate most of the banking options that exist out there today.
+But if everyone is the best then nobody is.
+I think if you’re honest with yourself there isn’t much to differentiate most of the banking options that exist today.

-So if banking has become a commodity and it carries a high cost of delivery which makes the only ROI for new services and features to be “keeping up with customer and regulatory needs” then isn’t that a market that is ripe for someone to disrupt it with new business models, new cost structures, and most importantly – new customer value?
+If banking has become a commodity and carries such a high cost of delivery that the only ROI for new services and features to be “keeping up with customer and regulatory needs” then isn’t that a market that is ripe for someone to disrupt?
+Think of disruption from new business models, new cost structures, and most importantly – new customer value!

-Customer Value isn’t hard to do, but it requires focus and an ability to discard old assumptions and ways of doing things.
-You need to really challenge yourself and your team to consider some important questions about your business that might require some significant change in perspective.
-But there are some great strategies to get yourself focused on customer value that you can use to help.
+Customer value isn’t hard to do, but it requires focus and an ability to discard old assumptions and approaches.
+You need to challenge yourself and your team to consider important questions about your business that might require a significant change in perspective.
+There are some great strategies to get yourself focused on customer value that you can use to help.